-Assisted by a skilled legal support staff, Winter, Winter & Behrens has provided expert legal counsel in a wide variety of areas for over three-quarters of a century.
+Assisted by a skilled legal support staff, Winter, Winter & Behrens has provided expert legal counsel in a wide variety of areas for nearly 90 years.
 A sample of those areas is included below:

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.